Where to watch Ngannou vs. Ferreira: All you need to know about PFL Super Fight in Saudi Arabia

 Taha Bendaoud: 145.5 lbs

 This night promises to be full of intense, high-stakes action.
-Make sure to tune in for one of the biggest nights in MMA this year!
+So, make sure to tune in for one of the biggest nights in MMA this year!

 somya@khaleejtimes.com